After a pre pack and subsequent company liquidation directors will be personally liable for any outstanding Directors Loan Account.

-What happens to a Directors Loan Account in a Pre Pack?
+What happens to a Directors Loan Account after a Pre Pack?

-A Liquidator has the right to take legal action against directors to recover outstanding loan accounts if necessary.
-This action could in turn force the directors into a position of personal insolvency.
+A liquidator has the right to take legal action against directors to recover outstanding directors loan accounts if necessary.

 Options for Repaying a Directors Loan Account

-The existence of a Directors Loan Account does not mean that a Pre Pack will be unsuitable.
-However the directors will need to anticipate their personal liability for the debt.
-As such they must ensure they plan a repayment strategy in advance.
+The existence of a Directors Loan Account does not mean that the option of a Pre Pack should be dismissed.
+However as a director you will need to anticipate your liability for this debt.
+You will need to plan a repayment strategy.

-In unusual circumstances there may be simply no way the Directors can resolve their outstanding Loan Accounts.
-Perhaps they have absolutely no funds to negotiate a settlement and an IVA or bankruptcy is not an option.
-In these circumstances they may have to disregard the Pre Pack option altogether.
+There may be simply no way for you to repay your outstanding directors loan Account.
+Perhaps you have absolutely no funds to negotiate a settlement and an IVA or bankruptcy is not an option.

 In these circumstances you may have to disregard the Pre Pack and then liquidation option altogether.
 An alternative company rescue solution to consider in these circumstances is a CVA (Company Voluntary Arrangement).